-4. Expand capacity in land-based housing for vessel occupants

-- a.
-Urge acquisition and development of supportive housing in jurisdictions in Southern Marin (city councils, property owners, Housing Authority, etc.) - b.
-Engage with State officials to urge additional funding, legislation and other State cooperation for supportive housing and other housing/services - c.
-Identify and pursue any other federal, state, regional, or philanthropic funding sources to fulfill housing placement needs

-5. Encourage vessel occupants' cooperation with pursuing and realizing safe housing within vessel departure/removal deadlines in the BCDC settlement agreement

-- a.
-Ascertain from County HHS the feasibility and pathway to ensuring continued outreach services until objectives are met or October 2026, whichever comes first - b.
-Identify additional strategies to assist vessel occupants in transitioning to safe housing

-- c.
-Consider developing strategies to incentivize vessel occupants to pursue relocation and/or to disincentivize vessel occupants to refuse to cooperate with relocation assistance - 6.
+- d.
+Identify obstacles to marina or occupants' interest and seek ways to address/resolve. - e.
+Through vessel improvements or replacement, encourage vessels to meet safe & seaworthy criteria for acquiring a liveaboard marina slip. - 4.
+Expand capacity in land-based housing for vessel occupants - a.
+Urge acquisition and development of supportive housing in jurisdictions in Southern Marin (city councils, property owners, Housing Authority, etc.). - b.
+Engage with State officials to urge additional funding, legislation and other State cooperation for supportive housing, mental health support, and other housing/services. - c.
+Identify and pursue any other federal, state, regional, or philanthropic funding sources to fulfill housing placement needs. - 5.
+Encourage vessel occupants' cooperation with pursuing and realizing safe housing within vessel departure/removal deadlines in the 2021 BCDC agreement - a.
+Ascertain from County HHS the feasibility and pathway to ensuring continued outreach with housing, mental health and other social services, until objectives are met or October 2026, whichever comes first. - b.
+Identify additional strategies to assist vessel occupants in transitioning to safe housing. - c.
+Consider developing strategies to incentivize vessel occupants to pursue relocation and/or to disincentivize vessel occupants to refuse to cooperate with relocation assistance. - 6.
 Establish means for RBRA to secure and report housing data/information to BCDC as required, without compromising confidentiality, relationships and trust - a.
-Designate the appropriate source of non-confidential vessel occupant housing data and information required for reporting, such as aggregate data and non-identifying information. - Ensure that RBRA and partner agencies/organizations protect confidential data and information on vessel occupants from public disclosure by establishing protocols/requirements for data storage and communication - 7.
+Designate the appropriate source of non-confidential vessel occupant housing data and information required for reporting, such as aggregate data and non-identifying information. - b.
+Ensure that RBRA and partner agencies/organizations protect confidential data and information on vessel occupants from public disclosure by establishing protocols/requirements for data storage and communication. - 7.
 Identify or develop funding for continued housing support beyond placement - a.
 Seek collaboration and support from governmental and non-profit agencies for longer-term housing subsidies and services resources.